 Is back pain treatable?
+Do I need surgery?
 Many people live in pain because they believe there’s no cure for an aching back.
-Sometimes, these fears are validated by a physician.
+Sometimes, these fears are validated by a physician and may require surgery or other treatment.
 While back pain and injuries can be difficult to treat, there are ways to lessen and prevent problems.

 An integrative approach, involving doctors and therapists, may increase your chances of curing a back-related ailment.
 Spinal surgery is sometimes an option, but only after you and your doctors have exhausted all the nonsurgical treatments.

 The majority of back related issues surface as lumbar spine (lower back) symptoms.
 These symptoms may begin abruptly or gradually.

 The underlying causes vary.
 In some cases, the acute onset of pain may stem from traumatic injuries.
 For example, a car accident, a direct blow to the lower back, or a fall, may trigger the onset of lumbar spine symptoms.

 Lower back pain is also associated with non-traumatic causes.
 These include reduced flexibility, physical and mental stress and improper posture and movements.

 Prevent Back Pain

 You can take measures to avoid back pain.
 Improving your posture may lessen your pain or prevent it altogether.
 Sit and stand properly to reinforce healthy habits.
 Your head and shoulders should remain upright and straight.
 Avoid prolonged sedentary behavior as this can complicate back pain.